 Like past instances, the campaign started in a chaotic manner with Emperor Barbarossa losing his life by drowning while crossing the Saleph River.
 Most of his despondent German host returned to Europe – although they did manage to score small victories in various skirmishes.
 The main Crusader contingent, however, was able to take advantage of transport ships that sailed directly from Europe to Palestine.
 Under the crucial leadership of Richard I (better known as Richard the Lionheart), these forces followed it up with key victories in the Siege of Acre and the Battle of Arsuf.

 But once again, political machinations, mutual distrust, and even assassinations reared their ugly heads in the Crusader camp.
 Thus, in spite of making advances in the path to Jerusalem and recapturing Jaffa, Richard had to reach an agreement with the seemingly ever-altruistic Saladin (who also suffered a spurt of recent defeats).
-Their agreement specified that Jerusalem remained under Muslim control but with the clause that the city would allow safe passage to unarmed Christian pilgrims and merchants inside its walls.
+Their agreement specified that Jerusalem would remain under Muslim control but with the clause that the city had to allow safe passage to unarmed Christian pilgrims and merchants inside its walls.
 From a practical perspective, the Third Crusade ensured the survival of the Crusader States (and future Crusades) that were severely weakened by not only Muslim counterattacks but also internal dissensions.
 On the other hand, the endeavor still failed in its core objective of capturing Jerusalem for Christianity.

 9) The Other Crusades –